Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Conclusion

 \section{Conclusion}

-UPGD presents a novel approach enabling learning agents to work for extended periods of time, making it well-suited for continual learning.
+UPGD is a novel approach enabling learning agents to work for extended periods of time, making it well-suited for continual learning.
 We devised utility-informed learning rules that protect useful weights or features and perturb less useful ones.
-Such update rules solve the issues encountered by modern representation learning methods in continual learning, namely catastrophic forgetting, and decaying plasticity.
+Such update rules help mitigate the issues encountered by modern representation learning methods in continual learning, namely catastrophic forgetting and decaying plasticity.
 We performed a series of experiments showing that UPGD helps in maintaining network plasticity and reusing previously learned features.
-Our results show that UPGD is well-suited for continual learning where the agent requires fast adaptation to an ever-changing world without any knowledge about task boundaries.
+Our results show that UPGD is well-suited for continual learning where the agent requires fast adaptation to an ever-changing world.